toolleeo/cli-apps/README.md

 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search API docs offline, in your terminal or browser.
 * [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.
 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
+* [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
 * [neofetch](https://github.com/dylanaraps/neofetch) - Neofetch is a CLI system information tool written in BASH.
 Neofetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.
 * [Nota](https://kary.us/nota/) - Terminal calculator with rich notation.
 * [pdd](https://github.com/jarun/pdd) - Tiny date, time diff calculator.
 * [pire](https://github.com/johannestaas/pire) - Python Interactive Regular Expressions.
+* [pmenu](https://github.com/sgtpep/pmenu) - A dynamic terminal-based menu inspired by dmenu.
 * [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
 * [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
 Search and browse stack overflow without leaving the terminal
+* [Starship](https://starship.rs/) - The cross-shell prompt for astronauts
 * [termsaver](http://termsaver.brunobraga.net/) - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.

 ## <a name="versioning"></a>Versioning

+* [forgit](https://github.com/wfxr/forgit) - A utility tool powered by fzf for using git interactively
 * [git](https://git-scm.com/) - The winner across all the existing file versioning tools; distributed versioning; fully controllable from the command-line; plenty of configuration and usage options; behind a number of related project that leverage git as backend.
 * [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.
 * [git-stats](hhttps://github.com/IonicaBizau/git-stats) - "Local git statistics including GitHub-like contributions calendars."
 * [Mercurial](https://www.mercurial-scm.org/) - Free, distributed source control management tool.
+* [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal
 * [tig](https://github.com/jonas/tig) - An ncurses-based text-mode interface for `git` that can act as a repository browser, but can also assist in staging changes for commit at chunk level.

 ## <a name="viewers"></a>Viewers